kcech/sentilo-docs-test/docs/setup.rst

 it details which are the infraestructure elements necessary for running Sentilo and how should be their default configuration settings.
-It’s assumed you have the skils to configure and install the necessary sofware base (Operating System, Maven, JDK, Mongo DB, Redis, etc).
+It’s assumed you have the skils to configure and install the necessary sofware base(Operating System, Maven,JDK, Mongo DB, Redis, etc).

 The main topics are: